Skip to content

 How do I know if my child needs occupational therapy?

-If you've noticed your child struggles with everyday tasks like dressing, eating, writing, or playing, or if they seem less coordinated than peers, it may be worth exploring.
-Concerns about sensory sensitivities, concentration, or social participation are also common reasons families seek OT.
-However, every child develops at their own pace.
-If you're worried, speak with your GP or child health nurse first—they can help determine whether an OT assessment would be helpful for your child.
+If you've noticed your child struggles with daily tasks like dressing, eating, writing, or playing compared to peers, it may be worth exploring.
+Concerns about coordination, sensory sensitivities, or difficulty with school activities are also reasons to seek guidance.
+Your GP is a good starting point—they can discuss your observations and help determine whether an OT assessment would be helpful for your child.

 Other suburbs with paediatric OTs nearby